 If I wanted more bittorrent defense clients, I would write articles about how all the John Does are victims, and for a fee we’ll prove that to the court!
 Except I would be lying to you, and putting even more bad information out there, although I’m sure it would make the phone ring.

-Bittorrent defense makes up about 1% of my practice, so I have very little skin in the game.
+Bittorrent defense made up about 1% of my practice, so I have very little skin in the game.
 The majority of defense cases I have handled were pro bono, usually for students, people with low income, or people with health problems.
 It’s a fun talking point, and it sounds good on the website, but we would do just fine if no one ever called us again about these lawsuits.
-(Side note: if you think your life is over because you have no money and have been implicated in one of these lawsuits, try calling me and asking for pro bono help.
-If I have the time, you will be surprised at how these can get worked out.
-The best thing you can do is ask for help from a lawyer NOW, and not let it spin out of control.
-Ignoring it will make matters worse.
-I know you’re scared, and I know you think there is nothing you can do because your’e broke.
-Call a bonafide Doe defense lawyer, even if you’re broke.
-Trust me on this.
-We haven’t turned anyone away.)

 More importantly, copyright litigation isn’t a religious crusade for me.
 I represent clients – not causes.
 When I take on a case, the goal is to do the best job for the client possible.
 That’s it.
 No more, no less.

 If you want the law to be an instrument of change, start a blog or lobby Congress.
 Law practice — the profession of providing professional representation to clients who need you — is not your personal religious crusade to change copyright law.
 Embarking on the defense of someone accused of copyright infringement in a way done to further one’s personal anti-copyright law agenda would be cause for moral and ethical outrage…